 Robert and Nancy Hall Fellowship Program

 For fellows working in the Division of Curatorial Affairs, one of the Walters curators will serve as mentor.
 Fellows assigned to another division will work under the direction of the appropriate staff member.
-Toward the end of his/her term, the fellow will make an oral presentation in the History of Art Department to interested students, faculty, and curators at the end of the term, and may have the opportunity to expand on their work in the form of interpretative materials, publication, or other media, according to the needs of the Walters.
+Fellows may be asked to make an oral presentation to interested students, faculty, and curators at the end of the term, and may have the opportunity to expand on their work in the form of interpretative materials, publication, or other media, according to the needs of the Walters.

-Four fellows are to be appointed each year: two in the summer and one each term during the academic year.
-All candidates must be students currently enrolled in undergraduate or graduate programs at The Johns Hopkins University (spring 2013 graduates are not eligible).
+Four fellows are to be appointed each year: two in the summer and two during the academic year.
+Fellows must be students enrolled in a full-time undergraduate or graduate program on the Homewood campus of The Johns Hopkins University (spring 2013 graduates are not eligible).
 Students must have some background in the history of art and other areas as appropriate.
 Summer fellows are employed full-time (35 hours a week) at the Walters for 10 weeks and will receive a stipend of $4,900, or $14 an hour.
 Term Fellows are employed 10-15 hours per week (the exact number to be determined in each individual case) for the 13-week term and are also paid $14 per hour.
 Additional project and travel funds may be available at the supervisor’s discretion.

 Participants in the Hall Fellowship Program are not eligible to receive academic credit.
 Students are eligible to receive up to two Hall Fellowships during the period they are enrolled at Johns Hopkins.

 The History of Art Department will make preliminary review of applications.
 A list of candidates will be forwarded to the Walters, which may conduct interviews in the process of making a final selection.